-The Dos and Do-Knots of Wood
+The Pros and Cons of Knots in Wood

 Dead branches drop off healthy, living trees all the time, and wood knots appear in the trunk where branches died.
 Knots are imperfections that cause living wood grain to grow around them.
+These imperfections are just part of what makes wood a beautiful material with which to work, but can also contribute to possible defects in structural strength for construction lumber.

 Wood knots make beautiful wood displays.
 Ironically, it is the very curves and bends in wood grain that make knots so attractive to view.
 The wood grain waves its way around the knot.
 If you have a closer look, notice how the grain pattern slopes up to 90 degrees to get around wood knots.
 Remarkable.
 This is why many consumers enjoy having decorative wood with knots.